 In Texas, a court can grant a divorce only if the couple has lived apart for at least 60 days.
 This means that if the couple is still living together, the fastest way for them to get divorced is for one spouse to move out of the shared residence.

 In conclusion, the case for divorce in domestic violence situations is compelling and urgent.
-It is not just about ending an abusive relationship; it is about reclaiming one’s life and ensuring a safer future for oneself and for future generations.
-Taking this step requires immense courage, and it is essential for individuals facing such difficult choices to remember that they are not alone in their journey toward healing and empowerment.
+Ending an abusive relationship is about reclaiming your life and ensuring a safer future.
+It takes courage, but remember—you are not alone on the path to healing and empowerment.

 Safety Alert: People can easily monitor computer use, and it is difficult to completely delete information off the computer.
 If you are afraid someone might monitor your email, Internet, or computer use, use a computer that cannot be monitored or contact the National Domestic Violence Hotline.